abhisheksharm-3/abhisheksharm-3/README.md

 ---

 ## 🧩 Projects That Stuck
-- 🗣️ **[Chat With Anything](https://chat-with-anything.vercel.app/)** – Taught an AI to read.
+- 🗣️ **[Inquora](https://inquora.vercel.app/)** – Taught an AI to read.
 Now it chats with PDFs, images, and basically anything you throw at it.
 Orchestrated a whole mess of services (LangChain, Pinecone, Gemini) to make it happen without setting my laptop on fire.
 - 🔗 **[QuickGist](https://quickgist.vercel.app/)** – Built a code-sharing tool in Go and React because pasting code into Slack was making me sad.
 It’s fast, reliable, and my friends actually use it.
 - 🔐 **[Credify](https://github.com/abhisheksharm-3/credify)** – Built a media attribution system using metadata and watermarking.
 Think of it like a digital receipt for your content.